 Write a personal message, wrap and present the gifts at their best.
 Create a wow moment.
 If possible hand out the gift personally saying thank you as you look them in the eye - this really does make a difference.

 The importance of this will vary dependant on your industry and employee demographic, if you work in an industry like advertising which is quite image conscious then it’s really important to keep this in mind.
 For example animal prints, brass and spotty patterns are on-trend right now.
 And we're not just talking about prints and materials here, also consider social trends.
 For example sustainability and general greater awareness of climate change is top of many peoples mind, so show you are a responsible employer by selecting gifts, which are sustainably sourced (avoid plastic) and will be valued rather than thrown away.
 You can read more on this in our guide to corporate gifting.

-If you found this useful, for other great employee gift ideas try reading one of these other articles;
+If you found this useful, for more employee gift ideas and inspiration try reading one of these other articles;